djjudas21/photo-importer-pl/README.md

 Specify destination directory to move photos to.
 Defaults to `/home/jonathan/Pictures/Photos`
 ### `-v --video-path`
 Specify destination directory to move videos to.
 Defaults to `/home/jonathan/Videos/Clips`

+These options may be passed in on the command line or set in a config file `~/.photo-importer.conf`.
+If options are set in multiple places, the order of inheritance is:

+1. command line
+1. config file
+1. defaults